What are the Negative Social Media Effects on Teens?

 Because teens and children have attained a more sedentary lifestyle these days, they are not receiving these positive and feel-good endorphins.
 At the same time, they are not also getting any benefits of improved self-esteem.

 The abovementioned were a few negative social media effects on teens and children.
 If not controlled at the right time, these effects can impact your child’s mental health and development as well as disrupt their lifestyle.
+You need to keep an eye on your kids’ social media through monitoring.

 An article on Financial Times proves that social media damages teens’ mental health and wellbeing.
 Therefore, parents should look into their children’s social media activity to find out if they are safe in the digital realm.
 For this purpose, they can install parental controls or monitoring apps on their devices.